 kubectl krew install schemahero

 SchemaHero relies on an in-cluster operator.
-The next step in the installation is to operator components:
+The next step in the installation is the operator components:

 It's easy to install the operator using the built-in command:

 The above command will create a

 schemahero-system namespace, and install 3 new Custom Resource Definitions to your cluster.

 An alternative approach is to let the kubectl plugin generate the YAML that can be checked in, commited, and deployed using another tool:

 This will create the necessary YAML to install the in-cluster SchemaHero operator.

 There should be 1 pod running in this namespace:

 $ kubectl get pods -n schemahero-system NAME READY STATUS RESTARTS AGE schemahero-0 1/1 Running 0 66s